-There are some times of the year when some of the deer will become nocturnal for short periods of time due to environmental conditions that force them to only be active at night.
+There are some times of the year when some of the deer may become nocturnal animals for short periods of time due to environmental conditions that force them to only be active during nighttime hours.

 When Deer are Most Active

-Deer are most active during twilight and the few hours surrounding twilight.
+Whitetail (and many other deer) are most active during twilight hours and the few hours surrounding twilight.
 This means the 2 hours before it is light until the 2 hours after it is light in the morning and the 2 hours before dark until 2 hours after dark are when deer are most active.

-This means that deer are crepuscular, which according to Merriam Webster Dictionary means, when relating to animals, active during twilight.
+This means that deer are crepuscular animals, which according to Merriam Webster Dictionary means, when relating to animals, active during twilight hours.

 But that doesn't tell the whole story.

-There are times when deer are very active during the daylight hours, sometimes even in the middle of the day, so we could say that deer are diurnal during certain times.
+There are times when deer tend to be very active during the daylight hours, sometimes even in the middle of the day, so we could say that deer are diurnal animals during certain times.

 Diurnal means active during the day.
 Humans are considered diurnal.

-Let's take a look at what makes deer active during the day.
+Let's take a look at what makes deer diurnal or active during the day.

 Factors That Make Deer Active During The Day

-There are many factors that make deer more active during the day, let's break down a few of the top causes.
+There are many factors that make deer more active during the day, let's break down a few of the top causes of diurnal activity.

 Mating Season - The Rut

-The period of the year when the females (does) come into heat and are bred by the bucks is called the rut and it is one of the top causes of more diurnal activity.
+The period of the year when the female deer (does) come into heat and are bred by the bucks is called the rut and it is one of the top causes of more diurnal activity.

 During this time, the bucks are like testosterone filled teenagers and will be on their feet all day in search of a doe in heat.
-The movement by bucks will also keep the does on their feet as they constantly flee the harassment of the bucks.
+The movement by bucks will also keep the deer moving and the does on their feet as they constantly flee the harassment of the bucks.
 It is very common to see deer at any time of day when the rut is taking place.

-This is the period when most mature bucks are killed by hunters and many deer are killed by vehicular collisions due to the fact that the deer are covering so much ground and in a haphazard manner.
+This is the period when most mature bucks are killed by hunters and many deer are killed by vehicular collisions due to the fact that a great deal of deer are covering so much ground and in a haphazard manner.